matteo14c/HaploCoV/docs/source/genomic.rst

 Novel designations
 ==================

 Please be aware that novel designations of lineages/variants will be specified by a suffix in HaploCoV.
-This suffix by default is the letter N, followed by a progressive number.
+This suffix by default is the letter N followed by a progressive number.
 For example if HaploCoV identifies 2 novel candidate lineages within the pango lineage B.1, the names will be:

 | B.1.N1
 | B.1.N2
-|

 The default string/letter to be used as a suffix is set by the --suffix option in augmentClusters.pl.
 Please see below for how to modify this default behaviour.